 When to test for insulin sensitivity factor

-Doctors recommend that insulin sensitivity factor should only be assessed when:
+Doctors recommend assessing insulin sensitivity factor when:

-- After strong physical activity
+- after strong physical activity

-- During the course of an illness or infection
+- during an illness or infection

-- After a period of low blood sugar levels
+- after a period of low blood sugar levels

-- During emotional stress
+- during times of emotional stress

 The two main types of diabetes affect insulin in different ways.